pH-7/GoodJsCode/readme.md

 <!-- New Section (page) -->
 <!-- (c) Pierre-Henry Soria -->

-## Destructing array elements - Make it readable
+## Destructing array elements.
+Make it readable

 When you need to destruct an array with JavaScript (ES6 and newer), and you want to pickup only the second or third array, there is a much cleaner way than using the `,` to skip the previous array keys.